 Staying upbeat can be hard when you’re unemployed – especially if your job applications keep getting rejected.
 Here’s how to cope when you can’t get a job.

-Is this your life: wake up; job application; dribble some Wheatabix into your mouth; do a job application; get eight rejection letters; cry; do a job application; work out if you can afford to eat lunch; do a job application; get another rejection; smash fist into wall; do another job application?
+Is this your life: wake up; job application; dribble some Weetabix into your mouth; do a job application; get eight rejection letters; cry; do a job application; work out if you can afford to eat lunch; do a job application; get another rejection; smash fist into wall; do another job application?

 Depressed?
 Of course you are!
 Psychologist and career coach Denise Taylor has some advice.

 I keep getting rejected for every job I apply for